 What Is Hummus?

-For those who have no idea about hummus, hummus is originally from the Middle East.
+For those who have no idea about hummus, hummus is originally from the Middle East and is a highly famous dish in Saudi Arabian.
 It is a soft mixture of chickpeas, and its flavor is added with sesame seeds, olive oil, lemon juice, salt, and garlic.

 For those reasons, you might have seen it as an accompaniment dip for various Middle Eastern food courses, and sometimes it even appears in Mediterranean restaurants.

-Hummus is usually used as a dip for veggies, fruits, pita chips, as a spread for sandwiches and wraps, as a sauce for kinds of pasta and many types of salads, as a side dish for shish kabobs, and grilled meat on skewers.
+Hummus is usually used as a dip for veggies, fruits, pita chips, as a spread for sandwiches and wraps, as a sauce for kinds of pasta and many types of salads, and as a side dish for shish kabobs and grilled meat on skewers.

 Hummus gets some surprising health perks, too.
 As hummus is made totally from chickpeas, its mixture has high-protein content and also contains various nutrients and minerals, such as magnesium, iron, fiber, vitamin B, and phosphorus.

 Besides, hummus is a super simple, delicious, and healthy addition to your diet.
 It has various significant health benefits, consisting of enhancing blood sugar control, supporting fight inflammation, lowering the risk of heart disease, and bettering the digestive system.(1)

 What Does Hummus Taste Like?

 At the first look, you will know that hummus is like a creamy paste with an umami flavor.
 I mean that hummus tastes like meaty, savory deliciousness that enhances its flavors.

 Moreover, with some other ingredients like garlic, lemon juice, salt, etc., hummus also tastes rich and garlicky.